-Prejudice, violence and abuse have shadowed our communities' history and development, and continue to have a disproportionate impact on LGBTI communities to this day.
+Prejudice, violence and abuse have shadowed our communities' history, and continue to have a disproportionate impact on LGBTI communities to this day.
 They continue to have significant impacts on the health and wellbeing of our communities.

 The criminalisation and pathologisation of sexual and gender diversity, moral condemnation from religious authorities, and a patriarchal social structure that judges expressions of gender and sexuality outside of social norms have provided justification for violence, extortion, detention and compulsory medical treatment, as well as verbal abuse, social exclusion and discrimination.

-The emergence of identifiable lesbian and gay communities in the 1970s helped to build community solidarity and resistance to abuse and violence. but, at the same time, intensified homophobic abuse and violence as a result of this visibility.
+The emergence of identifiable lesbian and gay communities in the 1970s helped to build community solidarity and resistance to abuse and violence, but, at the same time, intensified homophobic abuse as a result of this visibility.
 The concentrations of communities in specific geographic areas made gay men, in particular, easier targets.

-Police violence against the participants in an authorised street party in 1978 was both a symptom of the response to greater visibility, and a catalyst for greater visibility through marking the beginning of the annual Mardi Gras parade, now a significant event on the wider community's calendar and an important expression of acceptance and social inclusion.
+Police violence against the participants at an authorised street party in 1978 was both a symptom of the response to greater visibility, and a catalyst for greater visibility through marking the beginning of the annual Mardi Gras parade, now a significant event on the wider community's calendar and an important expression of acceptance and social inclusion.
+In the 1980s, the majority of people living with HIV/AIDS were gay men.
+ACON and People Living with HIV/AIDS (PLWHA) NSW worked with the Department of Housing and other stakeholders to implement alternative housing arrangements and to try to address issues of violence in public housing.